ReviewMyContract.aiReview My Contract

 What to Do

 When reviewing non-disparagement and confidentiality provisions: (1) Ensure the non-disparagement obligation is mutual — the employer should be equally restricted from disparaging you.
 (2) Confirm the confidentiality clause has standard carve-outs for your attorney, financial advisor, spouse, and legal disclosures.
-(3) If you are in California or New York, check for state-specific limitations on non-disparagement clauses that may protect your ability to discuss workplace conditions.
-(4) Negotiate a written reference letter or neutral reference policy commitment — this is often the most practical protection for your career post-separation.
+(3) If you are in California or New York, check for state-specific limitations on non-disparagement clauses.
+(4) Negotiate a written reference letter or neutral reference policy commitment.
 (5) Confirm that the non-disparagement clause does not prevent you from filing government agency charges or participating in investigations.

 06Critical Importance

-Group Layoff Rules: WARN Act, ADEA Group Waiver Requirements, and Special Protections
+Group Layoff and RIF Rules: OWBPA Disclosures, WARN Act, and EEOC Compliance

 Example Contract Language